Aditum-Bio-Manangement/ea-bookiq/README.md

-# EA BookIQ - Outlook Add-in for Conference Room Booking
+# EA Book IQ - Outlook Add-in for Conference Room Booking

 **Intelligent conference room booking for executive assistants at Aditum Bio.**

-EA BookIQ is a Microsoft Outlook add-in that streamlines the process of booking conference rooms.
+EA Book IQ is a Microsoft Outlook add-in that streamlines the process of booking conference rooms.
 It automatically identifies the user's office location based on their security group membership (EA-Cambridge or EA-Oakland) and shows only relevant rooms with real-time availability.

 ## Features